MintyMods/MintyLightningMod/README.md

 ## License

-This project is licensed under the [Apache License](doc/LICENSE.md)
+MintyLightningMod is licensed under [The MIT License (MIT)](doc/LICENSE.md).
+Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+But you always need to state that MintyMods is the original author of this template.

 ## Acknowledgments